Unliked Likes: Pastor Chris Hodges, Church of the Highlands, and Twitter's Wrath

 Simply put, the cancel culture refers to the practice of withdrawing support for those in the public after they say or do something considered offensive by a certain group.
 That’s what the Birmingham schools and housing authority just did.

 The cancel culture communicates here, ”We won’t take your money, tweet liker.
 We won’t let you serve our communities either.
 Out with you—because we are inclusive.”
-I can unfortunately say that I’ve seen this done on smaller scales locally and that increasingly I am seeing it done on larger scales, like in this instance.

-It seems absolutely critical today that all of us need to take the time to look at the larger picture of a person or organization.
-Each of us have said or done something at some point that deserves confrontation.
+Instead, it seems absolutely critical today that all of us need to take the time to look at the larger picture of a person or organization.
+Each of us have said or done something at some point that deserves conversation or pehaps even confrontation.
 That is undeniable.
 But does every instance require a public shaming and, in this instance, a cessation of ties that has offered so much good to so many?

 Here is a church that wants to serve—and has served—and is leading the way in its community.
 Unfortunately, as of this writing, “The Housing Authority of Birmingham Division voted on Monday to no longer allow church volunteers and clinic workers to do work at public housing communities.”